 - Control: On any public network, prioritising mission critical devices is at best challenging, and often not possible at all.
 The benefits of private 5G network means you have complete control over how you use it, and what you use it for, through the use of slicing.
 For example, you can give maximum priority to mission critical applications like autonomous ground vehicles, whilst reducing priority for routine asset tracking and sensor monitoring.

 - Low Latency: With far lower latency than 4G and other wireless technologies, 5G can enable ultra-fast communication between devices, critical for autonomous ground vehicles, automation, robotics, Augmented Reality (AR) and Virtual Reality (VR) applications.
 In addition, latency on a private 5G network can be lower still through the use mobile edge computing (MEC) and on-premise private cloud deployments.

 - High Bandwidth: 5G’s superior bandwidth allows vast quantities of data to be transmitted over the network, enabling simultaneous communication between the huge number of devices that the smart plant/site of the future will need.

 - Reliability and flexibility: The signal from WiFi and other technologies can get blocked by obstructions, such as walls, metal objects and between sites, particularly on industrial sites where the large amounts of metal often form faraday cages, blocking signal.
 5G overcomes this by sending data to its destination via an alternative path.
-As a result, the 5G private network can enable industrial applications where absolute reliability is essential, through walls and buildings without obstruction.
+As a result, the limitations of WiFi can be overcome by a 5G private network, which enables industrial applications where absolute reliability is essential, through walls and buildings without obstruction.

 How can a Private Network benefit your organisation?